 When it comes to small RV rentals, the biggest question in most people’s minds is which type should I rent?
 Unfortunately, this is always a tricky question to answer.

 RVs are generally divided into various classes depending on Length, weight, and features, among other factors.
-If you are looking for the smallest RV you can rent, we have compiled a useful list of eight smallest RV rentals, as well as their average rental cost per day (depending on the age and class of the RV).
+If you are looking for the smallest RV you can rent, we have compiled a useful list of the eight smallest RV rentals, as well as their average rental cost per day (depending on the age and class of the RV).

 Psst: Read more about the types of RVs to rent before deciding which one is best for you.
 Read more on our blog here: Which type of RV is right for me?